 Effective January 1, 1976, GC-WI, Regent and GCIC entered into an intercompany pooling arrangement whereby the entire net business in force and produced as of that date was ceded to GC-WI and then redistributed between the participants on a pro rata basis.
-The second 2017 revision of the 1976 QBE North America Pooling Agreement was designed to reaffirm the basic provisions of the 1976 agreement, as previously amended, and to remove BlueInd from the Agreement and assign all of the rights, duties, and liabilities of BlueInd under the Agreement to GC-WI effective April 1, 2017.
+The second 2017 revision of the 1976 QBE North America Pooling Agreement was designed to reaffirm the basic provisions of the 1976 agreement, as previously amended, and to remove Blue Ridge Indemnity Company (BlueInd) from the Agreement, assigning all of the rights, duties, and liabilities of BlueInd under the Agreement to GC-WI effective April 1, 2017.